derwas/OpenWeatherMapDataCollector/README.md

 ## Data Model

 The data is saved in mongoDB in different collections: temperature, humidity, windS, windD and weather.
-Each entry in these ollections follows this model in json:
+Each document in these collections follows this model in json:

 ```json
  {